 You should strive for the most appropriate memory capacity

-When the card renders graphics, it executes a massive amount of calculations every second.
+When the card renders graphics, it executes many calculations every second.
 Since the GPU is responsible for making these outputs, it needs video RAM.

 The more memory a GPU has, the more detail it’ll handle.
 So a GPU with 2GB of RAM is more than appropriate for everyday usage, while gamers should strive for at least 4GB.

-Ultimately, the amount of memory required for a graphics card is primarily determined by your chosen resolution.
+Ultimately, your chosen resolution primarily determines the amount of memory required for a graphics card.

-Scammers can take advantage of every possible forum to defraud victims of their money, and eBay is no different. eBay requires a great deal of confidence from both the buyer’s and seller’s sides, but it’s easy for that trust to be abused and misplaced.
+Scammers can use every possible forum to defraud victims of their money, and eBay is no different. eBay requires a great deal of confidence from both the buyer’s and seller’s sides, but it’s easy for that trust to be abused and misplaced.

 The corporation has implemented certain protections, but you can do a lot to defend yourself when searching for a graphics card as an eBay customer.